Published on

 experience

-The three levels
+The four levels

 Prompt engineering is where most people start – and where most of the discourse lies.
 How do you phrase your request?
 What system prompt works best?
 Should I write "please" or "my job depends on it, make no mistakes"?
 It might matter, but the models are getting good enough to infer intention from vague prompts.
 Instead of crafting the perfect spec and trying to cover all possibilities, you can just have a conversation.